mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/03-testing.md

 # Testing

 Mondrian Framework is designed with testability in mind.
-One of the key enablers for robust testing, especially end-to-end (E2E) style tests, is the Mondrian Client.
+One key enabler for robust testing, especially for end-to-end (E2E) style tests, is the Mondrian Client.

 ## Mondrian Client for Testing

 The Mondrian Client (`@mondrian-framework/module/client`) allows you to interact with your implemented Mondrian module directly in your test environment, bypassing the need for HTTP servers or network requests.
 This offers several advantages:

 - **Type Safety**: Client calls are fully type-checked against your function definitions, including inputs, outputs, errors, and retrieve capabilities.
-The return types are even projected based on the `select` clause you provide, catching integration errors at compile time.
+The return types are projected based on the `select` clause you provide, catching integration errors at compile time.
 - **Speed**: Executing functions directly is significantly faster than going through network layers, leading to quicker test runs.
 - **Isolation**: You can easily mock dependencies within the client's context builder, isolating your module logic for focused testing.
-- **Simplicity**: It avoids the complexity of setting up and tearing down servers or managing test databases across network boundaries for many test scenarios.
+- **Simplicity**: For many test scenarios, it avoids the complexity of setting up and tearing down servers or managing test databases across network boundaries.

 ## Building the Client

 You build a client instance directly from your implemented module.
-The core requirement is providing a `context` builder function that simulates how a real runtime would generate the context for your functions.
-In a testing scenario, this is where you inject mocks or test-specific configurations.
+The core requirement is to provide a `context` builder function that simulates how a real runtime generates the context for your functions.
+In a testing scenario, this function is where you inject mocks or test-specific configurations.

 ```ts showLineNumbers
 // test-setup.ts